saurabhjadhav1911/flamenco/web/project-website/content/download/_index.md

 production systems.
 Or at least make a backup of your `flamenco-manager.yaml` and `flamenco-manager.sqlite` files before you venture forth.

-To see what's new, check [the changelog](https://projects.blender.org/studio/flamenco/src/branch/main/CHANGELOG.md).
+To see what's new, check [the development changelog](https://projects.blender.org/studio/flamenco/src/branch/main/CHANGELOG.md).

 | Platform                           | File                                                                                                     |
 |------------------------------------|----------------------------------------------------------------------------------------------------------|